Did you know that the average American consumes about 3 pounds of sugar each week?

 According to the World Health Organization, WHO, the recommended daily serving of sugar for a person with a normal body mass index is 25 grams of sugar or 6 teaspoons, which is equal to about 1 ounce of granulated sugar.
 A single sugar cube.

 Did you know that sugars are added to many packaged foods?
-Frozen pizzas, yogurts, milk, etc. WHO has proposed new nutritional labels that will note how much added sugar is in a product.
+Frozen pizzas, yogurts, milk, etc. WHO has proposed new nutritional labels that will note how much-added sugar is in a product.
 Since fruits, vegetables, and dairy products have a natural amount of sugar, it’s hard to know what is naturally occurring sugar and what has been added by the manufacturer.

-The bottom line is to eat whole, real, organic, local foods.
+The bottom line is to eat whole, real, organic, and local foods.
 Consume a balanced diet of protein, fruits, vegetables, and an occasional treat.
 Moderation is key to everything in life.